 How did you get started with your membership site?

 I actually started with membership sites back in 2006.
 I had to pay $10,000 for a license for Membergate, which was the only decent membership solution available at the time.
 It allowed me to setup some e-commerce functionality and allowed pages to be locked for various membership levels.
 It runs on Coldfusion and after a few years became very limited, but by that time other solutions were available.

 How did you come up with the idea to start a membership site?

-I joined a website by old school Internet marketer and programmer Bill Myers.
+I joined a website by old school internet marketer and programmer Bill Myers.
 I loved the concept of having a niche site where members could join for a regular monthly fee.
-Cashflow is king in business and after running a traditional high street business I didn't want the feast and famine money worries which come along with brick and mortar businesses.
+Cashflow is king in business, and after running a traditional high street business I didn't want the feast-and-famine money worries that come along with brick and mortar businesses.

 What is your background and expertise?

 I worked as a police officer in the UK for 12 years and then made a career move into IT, providing helpdesk and network support at Cisco Systems.
 We were all made redundant in 2002, so I started to work for myself teaching computer networking courses.
 I rented hotel conference rooms when I ran a course.
 I really wanted to move into delivering the courses via streaming video, so I began researching how to do that.
 I have no programming or coding skills, and I don't want to learn them to be honest, so I wanted a point-and-click solution.